LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumChangelog.md

 Added Blackthorn Manor - Anniversary Edition Autosorting Patch.
 Added Kaiden 2 Shackles Fix.
 Added Moons and Stars.
+Added Aspens Ablaze Autumnal Variety.
+Added Webs SE.
+Added JK's Markarth.
+Added The Great Village of Mixwater Mill.
+Added The Great City of Dragon Bridge.
+Added The Great Town of Ivarstead.
+Added The Great Village of Kynesgrove.
+Added The Great Cities - Resources.
+Added Holds the City Overhaul - Modular.
+Added Winter is Coming - Cloaks (no plugin).
+Added Holds Patching Center.
+Added Holds - Root Block Fix.
+Added Anga's Mill - Cities of the North Addon.
+Added The Great Settlement of Kolskeggr Mine.
+Added Elysium Estate - Lanterns of Skyrim II Patch.
+Added Lanterns of Wyrmstooth.
+Added Cities of the North - Assorted Mesh Fixes Patch.
+Added Unique Doors for CotN Dawnstar.
+Added The Distinct Interiors.
+Added The Distinct Cities of the North Interiors.
+Added Cities of the North - Winterhold - Partitioned Meshes for Lighting.
+Added Cities of the North - Morthal - Partitioned Meshes for Lighting.
+Added Cities of the North - Dawnstar - Partitioned Meshes for Lighting.

 Updated UnBlended - Really Blended Roads.
 Updated Creation Club Open Helmets.